SalTor/dungeons-and-dragons__character-sheet/README.md

 # This will create a deployable version of the app
 ```

+## Style Guide
+Please read `./source/scss/README.md` before creating new styles, as it described in further detail how to go about doing that.

 ## Technology Used
 This project makes use of [Vue.js](https://vuejs.org/), which is an approachable, versatile, and performant front-end JavaScript framework.